World Cup Doha - where is Sheikh Ahmed Al-Sabah?

 Qatar is a dictatorship run by a single family and it has a long tradition of egregious human rights abuses, including mistreatment of detained persons, unfair trials,absence of democratic institutions, torture, affording women inferior social status and legal protections, amongst many others.
 It is a deplorable country to have anything to do with in a good will field such as international sports.

-Qatar had offered to subsidize some less well ofd fans' travel to the World Cup but that funding was cut at the Eleventh Hour.
+Qatar had offered to subsidize some less well off fans' travel to the World Cup but that funding was cut at the Eleventh Hour.
+(This is different from paying people to attend matches to fill up the stadiums.)

 Visiting fan numbers are much lower than prior World Cup tournaments so the Qatari government has taken to hiring Indian subcontinent expatriate workers wearing football shirts to fill the seats.